Public-Annotation-Network/management/README.md

 ## Future of PAN

-- Mainnet
+- deployment on mainnet

-- Incensitve system for publisher network
+- native interaction with IPFS and Ethereum through the browser extension

-- Native interaction with IPFS and Ethereum
+- create an incentive layer for publisher services and reduce trust assumptions

-- Suitable business model
+- create a network of publishers that drive PAN

 ## Potential Use Cases